backupify/pgmatrix/README.md

 `$ sudo ./matrix-server <brightness(1..100)> <width(1..32) <height(1..32)>`

+Brightness should be an integer from 0 to 100, and width and height are in panels, not in pixels.

 Note: The python client is responsible for making the named pipe if it does not exist.
 So if the pipe has not been made, the client must be run before to sever or the server will crash silently.

 TODO: Make server create pipe if it does not exist